adamtow/notecuts/docs/English.md

 Choose a shortcut where it will be obvious to you that it has run.

-> Note: If you have an iPad with Split View support, have both the Shortcuts app and Apple Notes visible.
+> Note: If you have an iPad with Split View support, have both #how-it-worksthe Shortcuts app and Apple Notes visible.

 Return to NoteCuts in the Shortcuts app and tap **Evaluate This NoteCut** from the Edit menu.
 After a few seconds, the shortcut will run.
-[Learn more about what NoteCuts is doing during evaluation here](#how-it-works).
+[Learn more about what NoteCuts is doing during evaluation here]().

 Discover more [details about the NoteCuts shortcut syntax](#syntax), including additional options you can add.